By William F. Holland Jr., DD., C. ED.D.

 Ordained/Licensed Christian minister

-Dr. Holland is a Christian minister, author, worship leader, and counselor.
-Read more about the Christian life at billyhollandministries.com.
+Dr. Holland is an ordained minister, chaplain, and author.
+Read more about the Christian life at billyhollandministries.com